ianna/2025-07-23-CoDaS-HEP-Columnar-Data-Analysis-tutorial/README.md

-# Tutorial on columnar analysis at CoDaS-HEP on July 23, 2025, at Princeton
+# Columnar Analysis Tutorial at CoDaS-HEP on July 23, 2025, at Princeton

 Click on this link: